core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <t hangText="Domain"><vspace />
 		In the context of a Resource Directory, a domain is a logical grouping of end-points.
 All end-point within a domain MUST be unique.</t>
 	  <t hangText="End-point"><vspace />
 		An end-point (EP) is a term used to describe a web server or client in  <xref target="I-D.ietf-core-coap"/>.
 In the context of this specificaiton an end-point is used to describe a web server that registers resources to the Resource Directory.
-During registration the end-point is identified by a combination of the Host and Instance fields.</t>
+An end-point is identified by its end-point name, which is included during registration, and MUST be unique within the associated domain of the registration.</t>
-	  <t hangText="Host"><vspace />
-		In the context of this specification, a Host name can be given to the device that is registering.</t>
-	  <t hangText="Instance"><vspace />
-		In the context of this specification, the Instance is used when registering to differentiate between multiple web servers running on the same device.</t>
 	</list>
 	</t>